-Concerns regarding students' abuse of alcohol or other controlled substances should be reported to the Assistant Dean of Students.
-Counseling is available to law students through the Alabama Lawyer Assistance Program sponsored by the Alabama State Bar.
-The program director is Robert Thornhill.
-His contact number is (334) 517-2238.
-His email address is robert.thornhill@alabar.org.
+Concerns regarding students' abuse of alcohol or other controlled substances should be reported to the Assistant Dean for Student Services.
+Counseling is available to law students through the Alabama Lawyer Assistance Program sponsored by the Alabama State Bar...(the remainder of this section (Section 6-501) has been omitted because a new director was named).

 Dec.
-7, 2007 May 29, 2015
+7, 2007